ncatlab/nlab-content/pages/23030.md

     \;
     \Gamma \rtimes G
     \,,
-$$
+\]

-which is equivalently the defining relation from Def. \ref{AdjointActionOnCrossedHomomorphisms}.
+which is evidently equivalent to the defining relation from Def. \ref{AdjointActionOnCrossedHomomorphisms}.
 \end{proof}

 \begin{remark}